Understanding Body Language and the Workplace

-Having excellent communication skills involves more than just speaking or writing well.
-If you want to be an effective communicator in your workplace, you may also need to work on understanding body language.
-Interpreting body language accurately includes being observant, empathetic and self-aware.
-In this article, we will define body language, discuss how it can be used and offer some examples of the impact it can have in the workplace.
+Effective communication skills in the workplace involve more than just speaking or writing well.
+Understanding nonverbal signals that humans use to convey feelings and thoughts is just as important.
+Interpreting body language accurately requires being observant, empathetic and self-aware.
+In this article, we define body language, discuss how it can be used and offer some examples of the impact it can have in the workplace.

 What is body language?